 Conclusions

-In this article, I examined three leadership styles according to the structure learned from Popper, who distinguishes between Socrates and Plato.
+This article has examined three leadership styles according to the structure learned from Popper, who distinguishes between Socrates and Plato.
 The three leadership styles correspond directly or indirectly with religion.

 I took into account three key elements of leadership – the leader, the mission, and the followers – and examined how each style prioritizes these elements, as well as the significance and consequences of this prioritization.